jaysalvat/super-storage/README.md

 ### setItem

 Set a value.
-Options can be passed (merges with global settings cookieOptions)
+Options can be passed (merged with global settings `cookieOptions`)

 ```javascript
   const options = {